ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

   participant have a coherent global view of the entire network.

-Forwardable peerswaps simply require that peerswap-related messages be forwarded back and forth, with any necessary changes done by the forwarder.
+Forwardable peerswaps simply require that peerswap-related messages be forwarded back and forth, with necessary changes to those messages done by the forwarder.
+In effect, the forwarder acts as a proxy between the direct offerrer and the direct acceptor (either or both of which may also be forwarders).

-Sidepool participants SHOULD implement forwardable peerswaps.
+Sidepool participants SHOULD implement forwardable peerswaps in sidepools.

 Forwardable Peerswap Algorithm
 ------------------------------

 > **Non-normative** This section is a recommendation on how to
-> implement forwardable peerswaps within a sidepool, such that all
+> implement forwardable peerswaps within a sidepool, such that
-> peerswaps occur in a single swap party, but does not have to be
+> more peerswaps occur in a single swap party, but does not have
-> followed strictly for compliance with this specification.
+> to be followed strictly for compliance with this specification.

 When a swap party is initiated by the pool leader: